 MM: What are the key indicators that simplicity is driving your business?

-AL: ROI.
+AL: Brand ROI.
 Everything we do as a marketing function needs to demonstrate that we can deliver the right returns.
 If we’re working smarter and simplifying processes, we should be able to reach our key audiences more effectively—and show business leaders within HP how we’re doing it!

 MM: What does simplicity mean to you?